nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - `EditMeetingCommand`: Executes the operation of editing a meeting based on the user's input.
 It updates the details of a Meeting object within the `AddressBook` and the `Person`'s `Meetings`.
 - `EditMeetingCommandParser`: Parses user input to create an `EditMeetingCommand` object.
 - `LogicManager`: Invokes the `EditMeetingCommand` to execute the editing operation.
-- `ModelManager`: Implements the `Model` interface and manages the internal list of persons and meetings.
+- `ModelManager`: Implements the `Model` interface and manages the internal list of persons (Udders) and meetings.
 - `Index`: Represents the index that refers to the target Udder of the `Meeting` to be created.
 - `Meeting`: Represents a scheduled meeting, containing details such as participants, location, start time, and end time.
 - `Meetings`: Represents an ArrayList that contains `Meeting` objects.